Ethical and Religious Directives for Catholic Health Care Services

 Ethical and Religious Directives for Catholic Health Care Services (ERDs) is a publication that sets policy in Catholic hospitals and health systems.
 The document is written and published by the United States Conference of Catholic Bishops.
 The document derives medical and healthcare policy from Catholic theology and church teaching.

-The document in its current form dates from 1971, with the most recent edition published 2001.
+The document in its current form dates from 1971, with the most recent edition published 2025.

 Publication history

 In the 19th and early 20th centuries, religious rules for Catholic hospitals were published by various local and regional entities in America.
 An early example was published by the Archdiocese of Detroit in 1921, prohibiting abortion and sterilization.
 This document was a single-page poster.
 It was copied by other archdioceses, sometimes with modifications.
 These posters hung on operating room walls in American and Canadian Catholic hospitals in the early 20th century.

 The Catholic Hospital Association began work on a uniform set of rules in the 1940s.
 But, no rules became official for a particular hospital or location until approved and interpreted by local religious authorities.

 Publication was centralized by the Conference of Catholic Bishops in 1971 to avoid different rules in different places, which was derided as "geographical morality."
 The new rules resulted in "a storm of violent criticism" that the rules were inapplicable to a pluralistic society and beyond the scope of what the bishops should teach.
 A report by the Catholic Theological Society of America found the Ethical and Religious Directives to be legalistic, inapplicable to concrete situations, and inferior to the Canadian Medico-Moral Guide.
 The report strongly disagreed that local bishops should possess "sole ultimate authority" to evaluate the morality of new scientific developments, and called for less attention to sex and reproduction.

 Cardinal John Krol persuaded most American bishops to adopt the controversial 1971 document because of the legalization of abortion in Roe v.
 Wade in 1973 and Taylor v.
 St. Vincent's Hospital, a lawsuit by a woman seeking tubal ligation, in 1975.
-A revision in the 1990s is considered less legalistic than the 1970's document, containing more theological and philosophical explanations for its conclusions.
+A revision in the 1990s is considered less legalistic than the 1970s document, containing more theological and philosophical explanations for its conclusions.
 At this time, publication ceased to be attributed to the Catholic Hospital Association and changed instead to the Committee on Doctrine of the Conference of Catholic Bishops.

-The document is considered to be in its sixth edition, which dates from 2001, although previous editions had different titles and publishers.
-The 2001 edition was updated in 2018.
-In 2023, the Conference of Catholic Bishops voted to begin the process of updating the directives to prohibit gender-affirming care.
+The document is considered to be in its seventh edition, which dates from 2025, although previous editions had different titles and publishers.
+The most recent edition prohibits gender-affirming care at Catholic hospitals.
+The Catholic Bishops voted to begin the process of banning gender-affirming care in 2023.
 They view the transgender medical treatments as "not morally justified."

 Editions

-The document's six editions are as follows:
+The document's seven editions are as follows: